bahmutov/test-custom-error-boundary/README.md

   └── webpack@4.42.0
 ```

+- I think because of transient dependencies, the user could get an error when doing `react-scripts start`, which looks scary and requires `.env` file with `SKIP_PREFLIGHT_CHECK=true`.
 - `index.js` included `ReactDOM.render(<App />, document.getElementById('root'))` which just generated a cryptic error.
 - if the user forgets to include `cypress-react-unit-test/support` from the support file, the error is cryptic
 - custom error boundary works